 Are you considering a career change and wondering about Supply Chain Management or Logistics?
-Supply Chain and Logistics managers, supervisors and team leaders will be in high demand in the foreseeable future.
+Supply Chain and Logistics managers, supervisors and team leaders will be in high demand and almost indispensable.

 With all these new consumers along with a new and wealthy market in the ageing population, there is no doubt that this is a high-growth industry.
 However, if surety of job prospects is not of itself enough, well, there is so much more to this exciting industry.
 Let’s whet your appetite with the following 10 points.